Zahid Oruj

 Zahid Maharram oglu Orujov (Zahid Məhərrəm oğlu Orucov, commonly known as Zahid Oruj; born 1 February 1972) is an Azerbaijan politician and chairperson of the Azerbaijani Social Research Center (2019).
 Oruj is pro-government.
 He was a member of the pro-government Motherland Party from 1992 to 2013.

 In the 2005 parliamentary elections, Oruj won the vote in the Barda electoral district while running as a candidate for the pro-government Motherland Party.
 The European Court of Human Rights ruled in 2010 that the Aliyev regime in Azerbaijan had engaged in electoral fraud by preventing Nemat Aliyev, a member of the opposition Azerbaijan Popular Front Party, from running.

-In 2018, Oruj ran for president against Ilham Aliyev and officially received 3.12% of the vote, although this election was characterized as fraudulent.
+In 2018, Oruj ran for president against Ilham Aliyev and officially received 3.12% of the vote, although this election was characterized as fraudulent by the observers.
 During the election, Oruj asked his supporters to vote for Aliyev and praised his regime.